shreyansh26/RevOpiD/README.md

 ### InferSent

-This is a sentence embedding model given by [Facebook Research](https://github.com/facebookresearch/InferSent).
+This is a sentence embedding model developed by [Facebook Research](https://github.com/facebookresearch/InferSent).

 1. **Make embeddings**